wolfegit/WordleDiviner/README.md

 <code><span style="color:yellow; background-color:black" > YELLOW </span></code>
 and
 <code><span style="color:grey; background-color:black" > GREY</span></code>
-letters in a complex RegEx (regular expression) against a dictionary file.
-Based on Unix/Linux GREP utility.
+letters in a complex RegEx (regular expression) against a dictionary file, based on Unix/Linux GREP utility.
 See the `GrepDictionary.js` file for the core lookup logic.

 You may decide to swap out the dictionary file for a simpler word list or some other custom dictionary.  <code>dictionary.json</code> is (of course) in JSON format.
 There are many online utilities to convert <code>txt</code> files to <code>json</code>.
-Sample:
+Example JSON format:

 <code>
 [ ...

-  "abandoned",  "abandoner", "abandoners", "abandoning", "abandonment", ...
+  "abandoned",

+  "abandoner",

+  "abandoners",

+  "abandoning",

+  "abandonment",

+  ...
 ]
 </code>